 Even though discussions in the CSR network primarily are focused toward the CSR profile template, many related topics have been discussed.
 Already from the beginning the CSR template has been the object that has focused the work and gathered the participants.
 At meetings participants have presented their progress in their CSR work by presenting status based on the CSR profile template.
 These presentations have taken the discussions far and have related to subjects as varied as leadership, how to in involve/engage employees, flex jobs, garbage sorting, optimizing of productions, solar cells, language and cultural challenges, etc. Some of these topics are directly related to CSR; others are more peripheral.
 But at the same time it seems like the knowledge of the steering group and the way of formulating CSR into a template have been somehow blocking the participants' own possibility of developing new knowledge.
-Most participants had limited prior experience with CSR, but participation in the network was considered an opportunity - especially because the steering group was competent within the field.
+Most participants entered into the network as relative novices when talking about CSR.
+Some of the participants had limited prior experience with CSR, but participation in the network was considered an opportunity - especially because the steering group was competent within the field.